List of San Diego State Aztecs head baseball coaches: Jim Dietz

 Jim Dietz coached the Aztecs for 31 years, from 1972 through 2002.
 His record of 1230–751–18 makes him one of the winningest college baseball coaches of all time.
 Dietz coached a number of players who went on to successful Major League Baseball careers, including Bud Black and Tony Gwynn.
 He took the position at San Diego State in 1971 a week after accepting and then turning down an offer to coach basketball at Lewis–Clark Normal School—now Lewis–Clark State College.

 Tony Gwynn

 A native of Long Beach, California, and an alumnus of San Diego State, Tony Gwynn returned to coach his alma mater after the end of his 20-year Hall of Fame career.
 Gwynn was hired in the fall of 2001 to replace Dietz following the 2002 season.

 The Aztecs' home field was renamed Tony Gwynn Stadium in his honor in 1997.

 Mark Martinez

 Mark Martinez took over as head coach after Tony Gwynn died from cancer in 2014.

+Kevin Vance

+Kevin Vance has been the head coach since June 17, 2025.